tenable/terrascan/docs/getting-started.md

     total: 1
 ```
 ##### Resource Config
 Terrascan while scanning the IaC, loads all the IaC files, creates a list of resource configs and then processes this list to report violations.
-For debugging purposes, it possible to print this resource configs list as an output by providing the `--config-only` flag to the `terrascan scan` command.
+For debugging purposes, it is possible to print this resource configs list as an output by providing the `--config-only` flag to the `terrascan scan` command.
 ``` Bash
 $  terrascan scan -t aws --config-only
 aws_ecr_repository: